 In addition to hunters voluntarily deciding not to shoot young bucks, managers could enact a variety of rules/regulations to reduce harvest of young bucks, all of which involve tradeoffs for hunters.
 For example, depending on the action taken to reduce harvest of young bucks, hunters may have to give up some freedom to shoot a buck of any age or size, or give up some opportunity to hunt bucks.
 Some strategies might achieve greater reductions in yearling buck harvest than others and some would impose greater loss of freedom of choice or greater loss of overall deer hunting opportunity.
 Additionally, each alternative might also affect overall deer population management, and some would further complicate our hunting regulations.
 Also, deer population status and hunter opinions vary across the state, so applying one harvest strategy across the entire state is likely not appropriate.

 To address this complex issue, DEC has been developing a systematic process that will help managers make more informed decisions while accounting for regional differences in hunter desires and deer population status.
 To learn more, see the following articles from the 2012-13 and 2013-14 NY Hunting and Trapping Regulations Guides and slides from a presentation about our intended decision making process:

 - Moving Forward: Antler Restrictions and Other Buck Harvest Strategies (PDF) (180 kB)

 - Yearling Buck Management in New York (PDF) (431 kB)

 - Yearling Buck Management: A Structured Approach for Decision Making (PDF) (PowerPoint presentation, 4.7 mB)

-Also, learn about New York's existing Mandatory Antler Point Restrictions in NY.
+Also, learn about New York's existing Mandatory Antler Point Restrictions.

 Voluntary Antler Restrictions - An Option to Consider